giantswarm/strimzi-kafka-operator-app/README.md

 # strimzi-kafka-operator-app chart

-Giant Swarm offers a strimzi-kafka-operator Managed App which can be installed in tenant clusters.
+Giant Swarm offers a strimzi-kafka-operator-app Managed App which can be installed in tenant clusters.
-Here we define the strimzi-kafka-operator chart with its templates and default configuration.
+Here we define the strimzi-kafka-operator-app chart with its templates and default configuration.

 ## Credit